bbc/cloudflare-queue-consumer/README.md

 ## License

-CloudFlare Queue Consumer is distributed under the Apache License, Version 2.0, see [LICENSE](https://github.com/bbc/cloudflare-queue-consumer/blob/main/LICENSE) for more information.
+Cloudflare Queue Consumer is distributed under the Apache License, Version 2.0, see [LICENSE](https://github.com/bbc/cloudflare-queue-consumer/blob/main/LICENSE) for more information.